Radiological Control/Protection Technician & Health Physics Technician (RCT/RPT/HPT)

 Decontamination & Decommissioning (D&D) Worker

-D&D is central to cleaning up legacy nuclear sites like Hanford.
+D&D is central to cleaning up legacy DOE sites including Hanford.
 Work safely in contaminated environments.

 Environmental Technician